manabapp/TcpShark/README.md

 Upper limit is 65536.
 If length is 0, all data is displayed.
 NOTE: this data is TCP payload data, so not include TCP, IP, and
 Ethernet.

+- `-X`
+Packet data is output by hexadecimal dump.

 - `-f <field>`
 Specified field is displayed.